 Current immunizations, medical history form, and copy of health insurance are required for all DBU students living on campus and may be updated in Health Services.
-Immunizations for Tetanus-Diphtheria-Pertussis, MMR, TB skin test, meningitis vaccine, influenza vaccine, and Hepatitis B are available.
-Blood pressure monitoring, blood sugar testing, asthma nebulizer, oxygen, first aid care and supplies, health education resources, and several health seminars are provided throughout the year.
+Immunizations for Tetanus-Diphtheria-Pertussis, MMR, TB skin test, meningitis vaccine, influenza vaccine, and Hepatitis B are available as well as a wide range of testing for various illnesses.
+Blood pressure monitoring, blood sugar testing, asthma nebulizer, oxygen, first aid care and supplies, health education resources are available as needed.

-DBU Health Services does not function as a primary physician clinic, rather it is a clinic of registered nurses highly capable to administer aid.
+DBU Health Services works under the authority of the medical director, Dr. Pamela Santone.
 The University is concerned about the health of its students and will provide first aid and emergency care as facilities permit.
 However, the University cannot assume responsibility for medical care, and parents and students must look to their personal physician in these matters.

 CENTER FOR CAREER AND PROFESSIONAL DEVELOPMENT